The Jack H. Marston II Melanoma Fund was established in July, 2004 when melanoma took the life of Jack H. Marston, II at the age of 47.

 We now know that metastatic melanoma is a very complex cancer, with early symptoms that are often mistaken for “nothing serious”.

-The incidence of melanoma is increasing at an alarming rate, and is a threat to both adults and children; yet research toward better treatment and a cure remains underfunded.
+Melanoma continues to pose a significant threat to individuals of all ages.
+People are spending more time outdoors, increasing their exposure to harmful UV radiation.
+The incidence of melanoma is increasing at an alarming rate; yet research toward better treatment and a cure remains underfunded.

 Most importantly, awareness of the prevention and detection of melanoma and all forms of skin cancer must be raised in order to prevent further spread of the disease.Press Packet More about Jack